microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 In this exercise, you will upload the Python scripts that you modified in Exercise 1 and a pair of shell scripts to the master node of the cluster and use the shell scripts to configure the cluster.

-1. In the list of resources that comprise the cluster in the cluster's resource-group blade, click **publicip**.
+1. In the list of resources that comprise the cluster in the cluster's resource-group blade, select **publicip**.

     ![Opening the publicip resource](Images/open-public-ip.png)

     _Opening the publicip resource_

-1. Click the **Copy** button to the right of the DNS name to copy the master node's DNS name to the clipboard.
+1. Select the **Copy** button to the right of the DNS name to copy the master node's DNS name to the clipboard.

     ![Copying the DNS name](Images/copy-dns-name.png)